|Year||Record||MIAA||MIAA Tournament Finish|

 |2017||20-23||13-15 (4th)||Third Place|

-John Rypel enters his fourth year as the head coach at Calvin College in the fall of 2017.
-In three seasons at the helm, Rypel has amassed 58 victories and made two appearances in the MIAA Tournament.
-He has coached nine All-MIAA players and two All-Region selections.
+John Rypel enters his fifth year as the head coach at Calvin College in the spring of 2019.
+In four seasons at the helm, Rypel has amassed 74 victories and made three appearances in the MIAA Tournament.
+He has coached 14 All-MIAA players and two All-Region selections.
 Also, the program has seen significant roster growth including several JV contests.

 Rypel's 2017 club finished with 20 victories and a fourth-place finish in the final MIAA Standings.
 The Knights advanced to the semifinals of the MIAA Tournament after defeating arch-rival Hope College by a score of 18-2.
 The team set program records for hits in a season (425) and fielding percentage (.962).